badrib/test1/README.md

     DELETE /webproxy/cname/*       HTTP DELETE request is passed to target, identified by cname for URL given after /cname/

+Request JSON - The JSON Body for the URL in target.

+Response JSON -

+    on Error - Error Details.

+    on Success - Response JSON from the target.

 PUT response from the system identified by cname
 --------------

     Verb   URI                     Description
     PUT	   /webproxy/cname/*      HTTP PUT request is passed to target, identified by cname for the URL provided after /cname/

+Request JSON - The JSON Body for the URL in target.

+Response JSON -

+    on Error - Error Details.

+    on Success - Response JSON from the target.